martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 The `CERTIFICATE_PROOF` frame defines one flag:

 AUTOMATIC_USE (0x01):
-: If set, the recipient SHOULD consider the certificate when authenticating future requests which would refer to the same `CERTIFICATE_REQUEST`.
+: Indicates that the certificate can be used automatically on future requests.

 ~~~~~~~~~~~~
   0                   1                   2                   3